apekshachandak1/Bank_Loan_Analysis_Dashboard/README.md

 ---

+Getting Started
+Clone the Repository: Clone this repository to your local machine using git clone https://github.com/vinayak200227/Bank-Loan-Analysis-using-PowerBI.git.
+Open the Power BI Project: Open the .pbix file using Power BI Desktop.
+Interact with Dashboards: Explore the interactive dashboards and visualizations to gain insights into bank loan data.

 ## How to Use the Dashboard
 1. **Data Import**: Open the dataset in Power BI Desktop.
 2. **Data Transformation**: Use Power Query to clean and preprocess the data.